Skip to main content

 sudo umount /mnt/restore

-2. Follow the steps in the Detach volume guide to detach the recovered volume from the console.
+2. Refer to the Detach volume document to disconnect the volume from the instance using the console.

 caution

-Ensure the recovered volume is properly detached from the console.
-Leaving it connected may result in data corruption, resource waste, or system crashes.
+Keeping the volume connected may cause data corruption, resource waste, or system conflicts.